All Episodes

 I think we have to look at ourselves.

-Obviously, the treatment of women all over the world is something that ha has always had to be identified.
+Obviously, the treatment of women all over the world is something that has always had to be identified.

-Um it's been a hard time for women to see it here in our own country is very difficult.
+To see it here in our own country is very difficult.

-But I also think how do we display ourselves?
+But I also think, how do we display ourselves?

 How do we present ourselves as women?